PingOne Advanced Identity Cloud

 • A basic understanding of Advanced Identity Cloud logging sources

-• Access to your Advanced Identity Cloud development environment as an administrator
+• Access to your Advanced Identity Cloud development environment as a tenant administrator

 • General understanding of how to run commands from the terminal window